hyper-nft-dev/hpyernft-repo-hub/CONTRIBUTING.md

-# Contributing to Lemora Wallet Tracker
+# Contributing to HyperNFT

-Thank you for your interest in contributing to Lemora Wallet Tracker!
+Thank you for your interest in contributing to HyperNFT!
 This document provides guidelines and information for contributors.

 ## Development Setup